Requirements for a processing-node quantum repeater on a real-world fiber grid: Results

 We thus find that in the setup we investigated performance targets with relatively higher fidelity and lower rate are better met by using a double-click protocol.
 On the other hand, higher rates can only be achieved with single-click protocols.
 This was to be expected, as (a) states generated with single-click protocols are inherently imperfect, even with perfect hardware and (b) the entanglement-generation rate of double-click protocols scales poorly with both the distance and the detection probability due to the fact that two photons must be detected to herald success. \\

-\subsection{Absolute minimal requirements}
+\subsection{Absolute Minimal Requirements.}

 We now aim to find the minimal parameter values that enable meeting the targets, if the only other imperfection were photon loss in fiber.
-These are the absolute minimal requirements, presented in Table~\ref{tab:requirements_table}.
+These are the absolute minimal requirements, presented in the table at the top of Figure~\ref{fig:table_and_figures_requirements}.
 We observe that while there is a gap between them and the minimal hardware requirements, it is perhaps surprisingly small.
-For example, the minimal detection probability required to achieve Target 1 with color centers is roughly 1.5 times larger than the corresponding absolute minimal requirement.
+For example, the minimal photon detection probability excluding attenuation losses required to achieve Target 1 with color centers is roughly 1.5 times larger than the corresponding absolute minimal requirement.
 However, both requirements represent a three order of magnitude increase with respect to the state-of-the-art, which makes a factor of 1.5 seem small in comparison.

 We remark on the feasibility of achieving the minimal hardware requirements for color centers.
 NV centers, on which we have based the state-of-the-art parameters used in this work, are the color center that has been most extensively used in quantum-networking experiments (see~\cite{ruf2021quantum} for a review).
 As discussed in Section~\ref{sec:results}, the efficiency of the photonic interface in this system is limited to 3\% due to the zero-phonon line.
-Both targets we investigated place an absolute minimal requirement on the overall detection probability above this value.
+Both targets we investigated place an absolute minimal requirement on the photon detection probability excluding attenuation losses above this value.
 Improving the photonic interface of NV centers beyond the limit imposed by the zero-phonon line is only possible through integration of the NV center into a resonant cavity~\cite{ruf2021resonant}.
 Alternatively, other color centers with a more efficient photonic interface could be considered as alternatives for long-distance quantum communication~\cite{ruf2021quantum}. \\